foryoualbum/foryoualbum.github.io/privacy-policy.md

 Google Ad Services: Our application uses Google AdMob services to display advertisements.
 Google AdMob utilizes unique identifiers on the device, such as the Advertising Identifier (IDFA)  to provide ad targeting and delivery.

-Here are some key points regarding Google Ad Services:

-Advertising Identifier: The advertising identifier is a unique identifier generated on mobile devices for tracking ad effectiveness and user interaction.
-Google Ad Services may use the advertising identifier to display relevant ads and for ad targeting.

-Ad Data Collection: Google Ad Services may collect data related to advertisements, such as ad clicks, ad view counts, ad types, and user interactions with ads.
-This data helps improve ad delivery and user experience.

-Personalized Ads: Our application may allow Google Ad Services to personalize ads to some extent to provide more relevant ad content.
-This personalization process may be based on advertising identifiers and user interests.

-Ad Choices: Users can choose to limit ad tracking or reset advertising identifiers in the device settings, which may impact ad personalization and relevance.

 Google Privacy Policy: For more information about Google Ad Services, please refer to Google's Privacy Policy: Google Privacy Policy.

 Please note that we do not share your personal information with Google; Google Ad Services are used solely for displaying advertisements.
 If you require a more detailed Privacy Policy, please feel free to contact us.